mackk7/Customer-Revenue-Retention-analysis-SQL-CASE-STUDY-/README.md

 # Customer-Revenue-Retention-analysis-SQL-CASE-STUDY-

 ## Purpose
+This is an e-commerce platform experiencing stagnant revenue growth despite increasing order volume.
+Leadership wants to know if growth should come from increasing order value, retention, or acquisition.
-Use SQL to analyze customer buying behavior, revenue trends, and retention patterns for business decision-making.
+Using SQL to analyze customer buying behavior, revenue trends, and retention patterns for business decision-making.
 ## Data
 Simulated but behaviorally accurate transactional data with:
 - customers